jdbean/blog-mirror/_posts/2018-10-29-implementing-sorting-algorithms.md

 # Quick Sort

 Quick sort, on the other hand, seems to be on of the most commonly recommended general purpose sorting algorithms with its average runtime complexity of *O(n log n)*.
-Although in its worst case, quick sort can perform far slower, it is still quite an improvement over bubblesort for the vast majority of workloads.
+Although in its worst case, quick sort can perform far slower, it is still quite an improvement over bubble sort for the vast majority of workloads.
 How does quicksort manage such impressive performance gains over bubble sort?

 Here is an example demonstrating how quick sort would function on a random array of numbers: